Its-Alex/restic-docker/README.md

 ## Configuration

-To configure `restic-ftp-docker`, you can use environment variables from both `restic` and `restic-ftp-docker`, as documented below.
+To configure `restic-docker`, you can use environment variables from both `restic` and `restic-docker`, as documented below.

-Please note that the `RESTIC_DOCKER_` prefix is used for `restic-ftp-docker` project environment variables.
+Please note that the `RESTIC_DOCKER_` prefix is used for `restic-docker` project environment variables.
 When the `_DOCKER_` suffix is not present in the prefix, these are the environment variables supported in the restic project.

 For information on environment variables supported in the restic project, refer to [this documentation](https://restic.readthedocs.io/en/stable/040_backup.html#environment-variables).